-10 The incidence is, of course, sensitive to the choice of cutoff and a moving-average formula may be employed instead of single-year observations.
+13 The incidence is, of course, sensitive to the choice of cutoff and a moving-average formula may be employed instead of single-year observations.
 When there is an upward trend in median wages, the moving-average will be below the actual single-year observation, so the cutoff will be lower, and hence, the incidence of low-wages will be lower.
 The opposite occurs when the trend in median wages is downward.
 As pointed out by Lars Osberg, using a five-year moving average alters the benchmark cutoff in 2014 from \$16.01 per hour to \$15.81 per hour.
 This decreases the incidence of low-wages from 27.6 per cent to 25.6 per cent.
 In every year between 2002 and 2014, using five-year averages would decrease the benchmark cutoff by an average of \$0.29 per hour.
 The largest decline occurs in 2009, when the benchmark cutoff changes by \$0.91 per hour.

-11 It appears that in the long run, these two time series are very stable, which suggests that the shape of the bottom half of the wage distribution in Canada doesn't change much over time.
+14 It appears that in the long run, the incidence and the gap are very stable, which suggests that the shape of the bottom half of the wage distribution in Canada doesn't change much over time.

-wage gap fluctuated from a high of 23.8 per cent in 2002 to a low of 21.0 per cent in 2012 and 2014.
+Chart 6 shows that the low-wage gap decreased in Canada over the 1997-2014 period from 22.7 per cent to 21.0 per cent.
+Between 1997 and 2014, the low-wage gap fluctuated from a high of 23.8 per cent in 2002 to a low of 21.0 per cent in 2012 and 2014.

-It is interesting to note that between 1997 and 2008, while the incidence of low-wages was falling by 12.0 per cent, the gap increased only mildly (3.1 per cent).
+It is interesting to note that between 1997 and 2008, while the incidence of low wages was falling by 12.0 per cent, the gap increased only mildly (3.1 per cent).
 Since 2008, the incidence has risen by 12.3 per cent, while the gap has fallen by 10.5 per cent.
-In other words, the relationship between the gap and the incidence of low-wages seem to be more strongly linked after the Great Recession.
-This relationship is discussed in more detail in the next subsection.
+In other words, the relationship between the gap and the incidence of low wages seem to be more strongly linked after the Great Recession.

-It is possible that this is the result of minimum wages - changes in the gap could be driven by changes in minimum wages.
+It is possible that changes in the gap could be driven by changes in minimum wages.
 For example, over the 1997-2008 period, minimum wages were relatively stagnant, increasing by a mere 23 cents per hour, while over the 2008-2014 period minimum wages saw an increase of \$1.24 per hour.
 Furthermore, a simple exercise shows that the level of the low-wage gap and the real minimum wage have a correlation coefficient of negative 0.69; this is quite a strong correlation.

-This relationship can also be seen in Chart 7, where the incidence, low-wage gap and minimum wages have been indexed to 100 in 1997 to show greater variation in the data.
-In particular, over the 1997-2008 period, both the low-wage gap and the minimum wage saw almost no change (increasing by 3.1 per cent and 2.6 per cent respectively).
-This relationship also appears to be strong since 2008, as minimum wages increased by 13.5 per cent, while the low-wage gap decreased by 10.5 per cent.
-This suggests that for sustained long-term decreases in the low-wage gap, it is helpful to increase the minimum wage.12 It also suggests that it is important to keep track of the low-wage gap to monitor the effectiveness of higher minimum wages on low-wage workers.
+This relationship can also be seen in Chart 7, where the incidence, low-wage gap and real minimum wages have been indexed to 100 in 1997 to more clearly show variation in the data.
+In particular, over the 1997-2008 period, both the low-wage gap and the real minimum wage saw almost no change (increasing by 3.1 per cent and 2.6 per cent respectively).
+This relationship also appears to be strong since 2008, as real minimum wages increased by 13.5 per cent, while the low-wage gap decreased by 10.5 per cent.
+This suggests that for sustained long-term decreases in the low-wage gap, it is helpful to increase the real minimum wage.
+15 It also suggests that it is important to keep track of the low-wage gap to monitor the effectiveness of higher real minimum wages on low-wage workers.